mlinxfeld/terraform-oci-devops/lesson2_mirrored_github_repo_into_devops_project/README.md

 ## LESSON 2 - Mirror GitHub Repository into DevOps Project

-n the second lesson of the OCI DevOps Service course deployed with Terraform, you will learn how to mirror a GitHub repository into your DevOps project.
+In the second lesson of the OCI DevOps Service course deployed with Terraform, you will learn how to mirror a GitHub repository into your DevOps project.
 This lesson focuses on creating an external connection to a GitHub private repository using a Personal Access Token (PAT) stored in OCI Vault.

 By following the provided Terraform code, you will establish a secure connection between your DevOps project and the GitHub repository.
 The PAT stored in OCI Vault ensures the authentication and authorization required for accessing the private repository.